The Monarch Waystation

 Asclepias perennis

-Monarch Waystation Garden in 2021
+Monarch Waystation Garden prior to pergola

 We plant various species of milkweed native to our region that mature and flower at different times during the season.
 By continuing to add new native species, monarchs use our habitat for a longer period during the breeding season.
 For example, in 2021, VISTA volunteers built a pergola to support White twinevine, Sarcostemma clausum, that provides more sustained foliage for these hungry caterpillars!